anujaagaitonde/Attendance-Monitoring/README.md

 ## Authentication Using Test Users

-For testing purposes, several users were created with the following credentials (replace # in the username with one of the # values:
+For testing purposes, several users were created with the following credentials (replace # in the username with one of the # values):

 | Username | Value of # (Incl.) | Password   |
 |----------|--------------------|------------|